-If a malfunction of the timer or dryer solenoid valve has caused a humidity condition, the unit must operate after repairs are completed for about an hour in order to dry the desiccant towers and clear the humidity alarm.
+If a malfunction of the timer, dryer solenoid valve or a low back pressure setting caused a humidity condition, the unit must operate after repairs are completed for about an hour in order to dry the desiccant towers and clear the humidity alarm.
 If (not applicable to models with suffix A) a defective sensor element was the cause of alarm, it will normally clear after 15 minutes of operation or less with a new sensor in place.